GRACE: THE INWORKING ABILITY IN THE BELIEVER TO DO RIGHTEOUSNESS

 'And now, brethren, I commend you to God, and to the word of his grace, which is able to build you up, and to give you an inheritance among all them which are sanctified.' - Acts 20 vs 32 {KJV}

-The Word of Grace is able to build (transform) us up.
+The word (message, explanation) of God's grace is able to build (transform) us up.

-It's in doing (Faith) that transformation (of outward conducts) manifests in the Believer.
+It's in doing (faith) that transformation (righteous outward conducts) manifests in the Believer.
 If you don't intentionally do what you believe, you will not see the realities of the Gospel evident in your life.
 Faith (action) powers the engine of everything in the kingdom of God. - Selah

 Do what you believe!
 That is Faith.